maitag/peote-view-origin/README.md

-You will be able to display "massive" graphic elements and use your own shadercode for variation, animation or combining Imagadata!
+You will be able to display "massive" graphic elements and use your own shadercode for variation, animation or combining Imagedata!

 To be near OpenGl - all items are numbered - to speed up rendering.